mate-academy/react_todo-app/README.md

     ```jsx harmony
     <TodoList items={todos} />
     ```
-1. Implement `TodoItem` component with ability to toggle the `completed` status using a checkbox.
+1. Implement `title` component with ability to toggle the `completed` status using a checkbox.
     - move a `li` tag inside the `TodoItem`;
     - add class `completed` if todo is completed;
 1. Add the ability to toggle the completed status of all the todos with the `toggleAll` checkbox.